Best Laptops for Mechanical Engineering Students

 Best Monitors for CAD and Engineering

 CAD work on a laptop screen is limiting.
-A 4K external monitor shows your models in detail, and the extra screen space lets you keep reference documents visible.
+A 4K external monitor shows models in detail, and the extra screen space lets you keep reference documents visible alongside your assembly.
 The LG 27″ 4K at $177 is the best value for engineering work.
 The Samsung 27″ at $100 works for tighter budgets.
-For more student device recommendations, see my tablets for students guide.
+For more student device recommendations, see the tablets for students guide.

 SAVE 29%